what we know about the accident

 Witnesses near the hotel described a “huge explosion” that apparently destroyed buses and cars outside the Saratoga Hotel, located in the center of the city.

 A CNN crew on the ground saw a bloodied woman being carried from the blast site.
 Firefighters were using their bare hands to move broken pieces of granite and stone to pull people out of the rubble.
-Pieces of metal awnings, balconies and large chunks of stone were scattered about 90 meters away from the hotel.
+Pieces of metal awnings, balconies and large chunks of stone were scattered regarding 90 meters away from the hotel.

 The significance of the hotel